antipycorp/antibuild/README.md

 ### Install

 You have two installation options.
 You can either download a precompiled binary from the https://build.antipy.com/install (install instructions there) or install the latest beta version using go, if you have it installed.
-If you want to install go visit [https://golang.org/doc/install](the Golang website).
+If you want to install go visit [the Golang website](https://golang.org/doc/install).

 If you want to install using go enter this command into your terminal.
 `go get -u -v https://github.com/antipy/antibuild`